terenkur/terrenkur/frontend/README.md

 set the required values.
 The build step (`npm run build`) relies on variables such as `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` being defined.
 See `.env.example` for the full list.
-Set `NEXT_PUBLIC_ENABLE_TWITCH_ROLES=true` to enable Twitch role fetching and the streamer login menu; it defaults to `false`.
+Set `NEXT_PUBLIC_ENABLE_TWITCH_ROLES=true` on the frontend and `ENABLE_TWITCH_ROLE_CHECKS=true` in the backend to enable Twitch role fetching and the streamer login menu; they default to `false`.

 ### Streamer token